arkrow/PyMusicLooper/README.md

 - Export loop points in samples to a text file (e.g. for use in creating custom themes with seamlessly looping audio).
 - Export the loop points as metadata tags to a copy of the input audio file(s), for use with game engines, etc.

-## Installation

-### Pre-requisites
+## Pre-requisites

 The following software must be installed for `pymusiclooper` to function correctly.

 - [Python (64-bit)](https://www.python.org/downloads/) >= 3.9
-- (Optional) [ffmpeg](https://ffmpeg.org/download.html) (adds support for loading additional proprietary audio codecs/formats, such as M4A/AAC/ALAC/WMA/etc. If support for such codecs is unnecessary, this can be skipped.)
+- (Optional) [ffmpeg](https://ffmpeg.org/download.html): adds support for loading additional audio formats and codecs such as M4A/AAC/ALAC/WMA/etc. A full list can be found at [ffmpeg's documentation](https://www.ffmpeg.org/general.html#Audio-Codecs).
+If support for these additional codecs is not necessary, this can be skipped.

+Supported audio formats **without** ffmpeg include: WAV, FLAC, Ogg/Vorbis, Ogg/Opus, MP3.
+A full list can be found at [libsndfile's supported formats page](https://libsndfile.github.io/libsndfile/formats.html)

+## Installation

 ### Option 1: Installing using pipx [Recommended]